Refrigerator Power Outage Tips

 - Electronic models will return to preset settings - check the owner's manual for instructions on how to change temperatures.
 Download a copy of the Owner's Manual.

-- Keep door closed.
+- Keep door or drawer closed.

 - Place bags of regular ice in both sections of unit to keep foods frozen or cool.
 If it is anticipated that power will be out for an extended length of time, you can try to keep food frozen or cool in a cooler using either bags of ice or dry ice.